 They built elaborate cities and temples.

-1. Chichen Itza
+1) Chichen Itza ruins

-You’ve likely seen pictures of the towering El Castillo pyramid.
+You’ve likely seen pictures of the towering El Castillo pyramid (also known as the Temple of Kukulcan).
 The pyramid is Chichen Itza’s most striking monument.

 Count the steps.
 There are 365 steps, one for each day of the year.

 Also be sure to see Chichen Itza’s huge ball court.

 Using their hips, they’d try to hurl a heavy rubber ball through a stone ring mounted 21 feet high on a wall.

 Some say the captain of the winning team was then decapitated as a sacrifice (ensuring his entrance into heaven).

 Nestled deep in the thick jungle near two lakes, the once-great Mayan city of Coba flourished between 400 and 1100 AD.

 An important trade center, Coba was the hub for a series of ancient white limestone roads (called sacbe) that radiate out from the city, like spokes on a wheel.

 The ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.